ayerun/SLAM_From_Scratch/trect/README.md

 # Turtle Rect
-* A Pacakge that commands turtles in turtlesim to draw rectangles at user defined locations with user defined dimensions.
+* A Package that commands turtles in turtlesim to draw rectangles at user defined locations with user defined dimensions.

 # Example Usage
 ```